5l1v3r1/Guilded-Cookie-Creator/README.md

 - Multi Tasked
 - Randomized stag on each generation
 - Randomized client id on each generation
-- Randomized device id on each generator
+- Randomized device id on each generation
 - Proxy support (socks4/socks5/http)

 ---------------------------------------